Self-Learning Threshold-Based Load Balancing: Proofs of the fluid limits

 \subsection{Construction on a common probability space}

-Consider the following stochastic processes and random variables. \begin{itemize} \item \emph{Driving Poisson processes:} a Poisson process $\calN_\lambda$ of rate $\lambda$, for arrivals, and a sequence of Poisson processes $\set{\calN_1^i}{i \geq 1}$ of unit rates, for potential departures.
-These are independent processes defined on a common probability space $(\Omega_D, \calF_D, \prob_D)$.
+Consider the following stochastic processes and random variables. \begin{itemize} \item \emph{Driving Poisson processes:} a Poisson process $\calN_\lambda$ of rate $\lambda$ and a sequence of Poisson processes $\set{\calN_1^i}{i \geq 1}$ of unit rates.
+These are independent stochastic processes defined on a common probability space $(\Omega_D, \calF_D, \prob_D)$.